floriankapaun/intelligent-song-picker/README.md

 This is the moment when ISP will help you.

 All you need to do is take a selfie.
-ISP will do the rest of the magic and provide you with a song that fits your musical taste, feeling and environment.
+ISP will do the rest of the magic* and provide you with a song that fits your musical taste, feeling and environment.

+<sub><sup>*Machine learning for face recognition, emotion classification, fancy song search algorithms and other lovely stuff</sup></sub>

 Don't worry, the picture stays on your device.